-An entity has an accounting policy choice between including all of insurance finance income or expense for the period in profit or loss, or disaggregating it between an amount presented in profit or loss and an amount presented in other comprehensive income (“OCI”).
-[IFRS 17:88-90]
+An entity has an accounting policy choice between including all of the insurance finance income or expense for the period in profit or loss or disaggregating it between an amount presented in profit or loss and an amount presented in other comprehensive income (“OCI”).

-Under the general model, disaggregating means presenting in profit or loss an amount determined by a systematic allocation of the expected total insurance finance income or expenses over the duration of the group of contracts.
-On derecognition of the groups amounts remaining in OCI are reclassified to profit or loss.
-[IFRS 17:88, 91a]
+Under the general model, disaggregating means presenting in profit or loss an amount determined by a systematic allocation of the expected total insurance finance income or expenses throughout the group of contracts.
+On derecognition of the group, amounts remaining in OCI are reclassified to profit or loss.

-Under the VFA, for direct par insurance contracts, only where the entity holds the underlying items, disaggregating means presenting in profit or loss as insurance finance income or expenses an amount that eliminates the accounting mismatches with the finance income or expenses arising on the underlying items.
-On derecognition of the groups, the amounts previously recognised in OCI remain there.
-[IFRS 17:89, 91b]
+Under the VFA, disaggregating is only allowed for direct par insurance contracts where the entity owns the underlying items.
+This is done by showing in profit or loss as insurance finance income or expenses an amount that matches the accounting income or expenses that come from the underlying items.
+When the groups are no longer recognised, the amounts that were once recognised in OCI stay there.

 An entity shall disclose qualitative and quantitative information about: [IFRS 17:93]